kaisadilla/judith/.info/spec.md

 ```

 ### Extension constructors
 Although constructors cannot be top-level items outside classes by themselves (as they need somethign to construct), they can be defined as associated items.
-A constructor is always a function (never a generator), and always return an instance of the type they are implemented for.
+A constructor is always a function (never a generator), and always returns an instance of the type they are implemented for.
 Unlike methods, constructors do not take a `self` parameter.
 Instead, `self` is implicitly created at the start of the constructor, with uninitialized fields.
 Unlike regular methods, constructors can have no name at all.
+Constructors are associated functions and, as such, cannot share names with other associated functions (i.e. if there's a regular associated function for `Vec2` called `origin`, you cannot define a constructor that's also called `origin`).

 ```judith
 ctor Vec2 (x, y: Num)